 Expert writers know when to break out the long sentence—a sentence that engages the reader in an extended thought.
 Learn how to use parallelism and schemes of repetition to organize details into longer periods that allow your readers to process the details that make your argument strong.
 Bring to the workshop a paragraph or two from a draft you are currently developing.

 APA style is required in many majors, not just psychology.
-This workshop provides basic information on in-text citation formats and reference lists to ensure that your paper will be in compliance with the latest guidelines.
+This workshop provides basic information on the title page and abstract, in-text citation formats, and reference lists to ensure that your paper will be in compliance with the latest guidelines

 Learn how to write well-developed, well-written body paragraphs that support a thesis statement and clearly explain quotes or other arguments.
 You will receive an accompanying packet of handouts on essay form.

 Have you had an instructor comment that your essay has excellent content, but your writing is weakened by too many serious grammar errors?
 In this workshop, we will review some of the most common grammar and punctuation errors in student writing, including run-ons, comma splices, and general punctuation misuse.

 This is a hands-on workshop in focusing and developing sentences that both convey information concisely and develop your subject persuasively.
 You will learn how to shape sentences that focus your reader’s attention and distribute information within the sentence for maximum effect.
 Bring a draft you are currently working on to the workshop.